 - Low iron levels

 So, aside from putting leeches on your body, finding a doctor who will provide you with Epogen (not an easy task) or moving to the Andes, one of the few things you can actually do to reduce hepcidin levels is to have Optimal Vitamin D Levels and to reduce inflammation in the body, both to help reduce hepcidin and to prevent Increased Intestinal Permeability from impairing absorption of iron.
-Reading the page on Vitamin D and Iron is a must if you are interested in iron absorption or anemia.
+Reading the pages on Vitamin D and Iron and how Vitamin C Improves Iron Absorption are imperative if you are interested in iron absorption or anemia.

 OK, so now you know more about hepcidin than 99% of people on the planet, including your doctor.
 I hope that this benefits you and helps you to better resolve your anemia.
 Please use the share buttons on the page to share this on social media so that everyone with Iron Deficiency Anemia can benefit from this knowledge.